craigschlegel/registrations-for-the-events-calendar/readme.txt

 * Add as many text fields as you'd like to the event registration form.
 * Add the event registration form to one of several parts of the page your event is displayed on.
 * Choose how the form displays.
 Reveal on click, pop-up modal window, or displayed fully.
-* Display the registration form anywhere on your site with shortcodes.
+* Display the event registration form anywhere on your site with shortcodes or our event registration Gutenberg block.
 * Customize the labels, error messages, directions for your attendees, and which fields are required.
 * Customize both the email templates sent to your attendees and the notification email sent to the event manager.
 * Limit the number of registrations per event.